u-boot/u-boot/doc/driver-model/of-plat.rst

 Of course it would be possible to use the of-platdata directly in your driver whenever configuration information is required.
-However this means that the driver will not be able to support device tree, since the of-platdata structure is not available when device tree is used.
-It would make no sense to use this structure if device tree were available, since the structure has all the limitations metioned in caveats above.
+However this means that the driver will not be able to support devicetree, since the of-platdata structure is not available when devicetree is used.
+It would make no sense to use this structure if devicetree were available, since the structure has all the limitations metioned in caveats below.

-Therefore it is recommended that the of-platdata structure should be used only in the probe() method of your driver.
-It cannot be used in the of_to_plat() method since this is not called when platform data is already present.
+Therefore it is recommended that the of-platdata structure should be used only in the `probe()` method of your driver.
+It cannot be used in the `of_to_plat()` method since this is not called when platform data is already present.

 How to structure your driver
 ----------------------------

-Drivers should always support device tree as an option.
+Drivers should always support devicetree as an option.
 The of-platdata feature is intended as a add-on to existing drivers.

-Your driver should convert the plat struct in its probe() method.
-The existing device tree decoding logic should be kept in the of_to_plat() method and wrapped with #if.
+Your driver should convert the plat struct in its `probe()` method.
+The existing devicetree decoding logic should be kept in the `of_to_plat()` method and wrapped with `#if`.

 For example: